BluAtlas/Picross-W/README.md

 npm ci
 ```

-Assign the environment variable `PICROSS_PORT` to the desired port number, then launch with:
+Assign the environment variable `PORT` to the desired port number, then launch with:

 ```sh
 node index.js